 - Candidates must submit at least 25 signatures on nomination petitions.

-Beginning with the 2015 City elections and in accordance with Code of Iowa (2017) (PDF), nominations for City office shall be filed with the Dallas County Commissioner of Elections.
-Affidavits of Candidacy and Nomination Petitions will no longer be accepted by the City Clerk and instead must be delivered to the Dallas County Commissioner of Elections.
+Nominations for City office shall be filed with the Dallas County Commissioner of Elections.
+Affidavits of Candidacy and Nomination Petitions will not be accepted by the City Clerk.
+To obtain candidate forms, contact the Dallas County Commissioner of Elections.

 Visit the Iowa Secretary of State website to enter your address and see where you vote.
 If you have any questions regarding your precinct, polling location or the elections process, contact the Dallas County Auditor & Commissioner of Elections.